 María has received numerous awards at international and national levels in recognition of her groundbreaking research.
 These awards include the European Young Chemist Award 2016 (Gold Medal) from EuChemS, the Princess of Girona Foundation Scientific Research Award 2018, the Electrochemical Society Energy Technology Division Supramaniam Srinivasan Young Investigator Award 2018, the Spanish Royal Society of Chemistry Young Researchers Award 2019, and the Clara Immerwahr Award 2019.

-Established in 2010, this lectureship honours early-career scientists who have made a significant contribution to the field of materials chemistry.
+The Journal of Materials Chemistry annual lectureship, established in 2010, honours early-career scientists who have made a significant contribution to the field of materials chemistry.

-The Lectureship recipient receives £1000 to cover travel and accommodation costs to attend and present at a leading international meeting.
-The recipient is also invited to contribute an article to one of the Journal of Materials Chemistry journals and to receive a complimentary cover for the issue in which the article appears.
+The Lectureship recipient receives expenses to cover travel and accommodation costs to attend and present at a leading international meeting.
+The recipient is also invited to contribute an article to one of the Journal of Materials Chemistry journals and to receive a complimentary back cover for the issue in which the article appears.

 Please join us in congratulating María on receiving the award.